-(d) The office of administering communion belongs first to priests, then to deacons and, in some cases, to acolytes.
-The Holy See can premit the designation of some other worthy person to whom this office may be entrusted.
+d) The office of administering communion belongs first to priests, then to deacons and, in some cases, to acolytes.
+The Holy See can permit the designation to some other worthy person, to whom this office may be entrusted.
 Those who have not been appointed must not distribute communion or carry the Blessed Sacrament.

-The manner of distributing communion should follow the prescriptions of the General Instruction of the Roman Missal (nos.
+The manner of distributing communion should follow the prescriptions of the general instruction of the Roman Missal (nos.
 244-252) and the above mentioned instruction of June 29, 1970.
 If permission is given for administering communion in a different way, the conditions laid down by the Holy See should be observed.

-(e) Where there is a lack of priests, the bishop may, with permission of the Apostolic See, designate other persons (such as catechists, especially in the missions) to celebrate the Liturgy of the Word and to distribute holy communion.
-They may never say the eucharistic prayer, but if they find it useful to read the narrative of the Last Supper, they should use it as a reading in the Liturgy of the Word.
-Thus such liturgical assemblies consist of the celebration of the Word, the recitation of the Lord's Prayer and the distribution of holy communion according to the prescribed rite.

-(f) In whatever way communion is administered, it must be done in a dignified, reverent and orderly manner, with the respect due to the Sacrament.
-Attention must be paid to the nature of each liturgical assembly and to the age, condition and preparation of the communicants.28
+- e) Where there is a lack of priests, the bishop may, with permission of the Apostolic See, designate other persons (such as catechists, especially in the missions) to celebrate the liturgy of the word and to distribute holy communion.
+They may never say the eucharistic prayer, but if they find it useful to read the narrative of the Last Supper, they should use it as a reading in the liturgy of the word.
+Thus such liturgical assemblies consist of the celebration of the word, the recitation of the Lord's Prayer and the distribution of holy communion according to the prescribed rite. - f) In whatever way communion is administered, it must be done in a dignified, reverent and orderly manner, with the respect due the sacrament.
+Attention must be paid to the nature of each liturgical assembly and to the age, condition and preparation of the communicants.
+28